What are Complementary Therapies?

 This massage therapy is received fully clothed, using a combination of 10 simple moves combined with stories, poems, songs or phrases that have meaning to the person receiving the massage.
 People receiving story massage find it soothing, reassuring and memorable.

-Once you have received your therapy session it would really help to be aware of the following points:
+Once you have received your therapy session you should be aware of the following points:

 - You are advised to drink plenty of water after your session